terryaney/KatApp.Provider/katapp documentation.md

 environment | string | The environment the current Kaml View is running in.
 This value is passed to CalcEngines in the `iEnvironment` input. currentUICulture | string | The current culture the Kaml View is being rendered under.
-This value is passed to CalcEngines in the `iCurrentUICulture` input. relativePathTemplates | [RelativePathTemplates](#RelativePathTemplates-Object) | Configure views and relative paths when Kaml View files are located in the hosting site instead of the Kaml View CMS
+This value is passed to CalcEngines in the `iCurrentUICulture` input. relativePathTemplates | [RelativePathTemplates](#RelativePathTemplates-Object) | Configure views and relative paths when Kaml View files are located in the hosting site instead of the Kaml View CMS getData | [GetDataDelegate](#GetDataDelegate-Object) | If data is retrieved from the client browser (instead of provided from server side code), a handler can be provided.
+Typically, if a handler is provided, it is calling a API Endpiont from the host application to get the data.
+In some cases, the data can be generated with javascript if the KatApp is a generic tool that does not need real data. registerData | [RegisterDataDelegate](#RegisterDataDelegate-Object) | If the data is registered from the client side browser (usually after the `getData` handler was called), a handler can be provided to register the data with the RBLe Service.
+Typically, if a handler is provided, it is calling a API Endpoint from the host application that is performing some service side code before registration with RBLe Service. submitCalculation | [SubmitCalculationDelegate](#SubmitCalculationDelegate-Object) | Provide a custom handler to submit calculations if needed.
+Typically, if a handler is provided, it is calling an API Endpoint because data was registered in RBLe Service session with a call to the `registerData` endpoint handler and the `submitCalculation` endpoint is needed to access the session/cookie of the RBLe Service on subsequent calls.
 <br/>

 ### DebugOptions Object